Mechanising G\"odel-L\"ob provability logic in HOL Light: Introduction

 \section{Introduction}

 \VerbatimFootnotes

-This paper deals with two different, but closely related, properties of G\"odel-L\"ob provability logic (GL): its modal completeness, and its decidability.

-We present first a formalised proof in HOL Light proof assistant of modal completeness of GL, that we then use to implement within that very proof assistant a theorem prover for the same logic, which, in case of failure of the proof search, produces a countermodel for the formula that is not a theorem of GL.
+The origin of provability logic dates back to a short paper by G\"odel \cite{godel1933} where propositions about provability are formalised through a unary operator $\mathtt{B}$ to give a classical reading of intuitionistic logic.
+That work opened the question of finding an adequate modal calculus for the formal properties of the provability predicate used in G\"odel's incompleteness theorems.
+The problem has been settled since the 1970s for many formal systems of arithmetic employing G\"odel-L\"ob logic GL: the abstract properties of the formal provability predicate of any $\Sigma_{1}$-sound arithmetical theory $T$ extending $\mathsf{I\Sigma_{1}}$ \cite{sep-logic-provability} are captured by that modal system, as established by Solovay \cite{solovay1976provability}.

+Solovay's technique consists of an arithmetization of a relational countermodel for a given formula that is not a theorem of $\mathbb{GL}$, from which it is possible to define an appropriate arithmetical formula that is not a theorem of the mathematical system.\footnote{ In contemporary research, this is still the main strategy to prove arithmetical completeness for other modalities for provability and related concepts, particularly for interpretability logics.}

+Therefore, on the one hand, completeness of formal systems w.r.t.~the relevant relational semantics is still an unavoidable step in achieving the more substantial result of arithmetical completeness; on the other hand, however, the area of provability logic keeps flourishing and suggesting old and new open problems.\footnote{Some of them are closely related to the field of proof theory; others point at developing a uniform proof-strategy to establish adequate semantics in formal theories of arithmetic having different strengths and flavours.
+The reader is referred to Beklemishev and Visser \cite{beklemishev-visser} for a survey of open problems in provability logics. }

-Our work starts with a deep embedding of the syntax of propositional modal logic together with the corresponding relational semantics.
-Next, we introduce the traditional axiomatic calculus $\mathbb{GL}$ and prove the validity of the system w.r.t.~irreflexive transitive finite frames.
+Our work starts then with a deep embedding of the syntax of propositional modal logic together with the corresponding relational semantics.
+Next, we introduce the traditional axiomatic calculus $\mathbb{GL}$ and prove the soundness of the system w.r.t.~irreflexive transitive finite frames.